bipalgoyal/Data-Structure-and-Algorithms/README.md

 ### Lab 5: Templates and Exceptions
 For this lab, we create classes that are templates and also create some custom exceptions for our classes.
 Data structure implemented is a simple stack.

+### Homework 1: Files
+In this assignment, we practiced with reading data from files, and then displaying said data, and storing some new data in a new file.